Using the term obscures the hidden agenda

 Defending marriage requires using language that reveals the truth.

-This term, which doesn’t exist in the law, leads people to falsely conclude that the issue is only about whether same-sex couples should be permitted to marry.
+When marriage is redefined, there is no such term "same-sex marriage" placed in the law.
+Using the term falsely leads people to conclude that the issue is only about whether same-sex couples should be permitted to marry.
 In order for same-sex couples to marry, the definition of marriage must be changed in ways that remove all authority to promote the unique value of men and woman marrying before having children; a dangerous direction for society and the common good.

 Civil marriage has always been assumed or implied to be between a man and a woman in the law.
 States that have added provisions to their statutes or constitutions that protect marriage clarify its definition by adding language along the following lines: